UFC-GREat-PPGETI/MCCSimulator/README.md

-# MCCSimulator
-Repository of MCC Simulator project
+# MCC Modeling and Simulation

-Welcome to MCCSimulation project..
+Welcome to MCC Modeling and Simulation  project..
 In this project, we are modeling and simulating a MCC architecture.

 We focus on offloading decistion (static and dynamic approach).
 Static approach only marks a given Task to be offloaded.
 Dynamic approach works considering aspects as said by [1].

 [1] - Karthik Kumar, Jibang Liu, Yung-Hsiang Lu, and Bharat Bhargava.
 2013.